learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 # Find combinations of columns and loop over them

-    # Make copies of X_train and X_test
+    # Make copies of X_train and X_val

     # Add interaction term to data

-    # Find r-squared score (fit on training data, evaluate on test data)
+    # Find r-squared score (fit on training data, evaluate on validation data)

     # Append to data structure